Paperboy Prince: 2022 campaigns

 Following the 2021 election, Prince announced intent to seek candidacy in the 2022 elections for 11 congressional districts and the New York governorship.
 They again got on the ballot for congress in NY District 7.

+2023 New York 34th City Council District campaign

+In 2023, Prince ran for the New York City's 34th City Council district and was endorsed by Chris Smalls and many other community leaders and artists.

 2024 presidential campaign

 Prince was a candidate for the 2024 Democratic nomination for president, only appearing on the ballot in New Hampshire.
+They were not Constitutionally eligible to run in 2024 because they would not have reached the age of 35 by January 20, 2025, when the presidential term would have started.

 2025 New York City mayoral campaign

 Paperboy Prince joined the campaign for mayor following their previous 2021 campaign for mayor.
 They continued to advocate for health care, abolishing the police, and universal basic income for New Yorkers.
 A key feature of their look for this campaign is clown makeup.
 On May 2 when they announced being on the ballot, they released their song "Utopia Plan" which presented their vision for New York City.

 In late April, Brooklyn Democrats hosted a forum where they invited qualified candidates on the ballot to present, but they excluded Paperboy Prince from the invitation.
 Prince crashed the event wearing clown makeup and denounced the process which left them out.
 Some in the crowd asked for them to be ejected, and others advocated for them to be able to speak.